opentap/opentap/doc/Developer Guide/What is OpenTAP/Readme.md

 -	The OpenTAP GUI consists of multiple dockable panels.
 It is possible to extend the OpenTAP GUI with custom dockable panels.
 For an example, see `TAP_PATH\Packages\SDK\Examples\PluginDevelopment\GUI\DockablePanel.cs`
 -   If a GUI is not needed or desired, test plans can be executed using the [OpenTAP Command Line Interface](#tap-command-line-interface ) (CLI).
--	It is possible to build custom GUIs to expose only the functionality necessary for test execution or to integrate TAP into preexisting UIs.
+-	It is possible to build custom GUIs to expose only the functionality necessary for test execution or to integrate OpenTAP into preexisting UIs.
 This can be useful for operators in a production environment.
 -	Users can specify one or more of the following command line arguments when starting the GUI:

 | **Command** | **Description** | **Example** |